-Describe the capabilities (what the applicant brings to the project such as resources, experience, expertise) and competencies (the unique skills and abilities of the applicant) required to accomplish the goals and objectives of the project, highlighting any previous experience implementing projects of similar design or magnitude, or supporting youth and family partnerships.
-Applicants should highlight their experience/capability/capacity to manage subawards (if applicable to this project), including details on their system for fiscal accountability.
-Management and staffing patterns should be clearly connected to the project design described in the previous section.
+Clearly state if the applicant has a pre-existing program dedicated to working with the COIP population, how long the program has been operating, and provide information on the program's current structure, including the number of staff, mentors, and mentees.
+Describe the capabilities (what the applicant brings to the project such as resources, experience, expertise) and competencies (the unique skills and abilities of the applicant) required to accomplish the goals and objectives of the project.
+This section should also include applicant history, capabilities, and competencies of supporting youth and family partnerships.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.
+Applicants should include a copy of an organizational chart (as a separate attachment) showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.